 Additional Cast: Patti Deutsch, Cliff Emmich, Michael C. Gwynne, Seamon Glass, Louis Quinn, Robert Stiles, John Delgado

 Additional Details: MGM Television.
 Director: Daryl Duke.
 Producer: Jack Shea.
 Writer/Creator: W.D.
 Richter.

-Twin Detectives This 90 minute pilot movie aired on ABC May 1, 1976 and starred Jim and Jon Hagar probably best known as the singing twins on Hee Haw.
+This 90-minute pilot movie aired on ABC on May 1, 1976, and starred Jim and Jon Hagar probably best known as the singing twins on Hee Haw.
 This pilot had the brothers working as private detectives who pretend to be just one individual which gives them the added advantage of being able to be in two different places at the same time.
 A cute premise, eh?
 They certainly were busy in this episode because they unmasked a phony psychic, recovered stolen money and solved a murder.

 Additional Cast: Patrick O'Neal, Michael Constantine, Otis Young, David White, Fred Beir, Randy Oakes, James Victor, Barbara Rhoades, Lynda Day George, Billy Barty and Frank London and the legendary Lilian Gish (in her television debut!).